 Speak to a financial adviser

-Before changing super funds, it can help to speak to a professional financial adviser.
-They can help give you advice on how any potential switch might impact things such as insurance you might have.
+Before changing super funds, it can help to speak to a professional financial adviser4.
+They can help give you advice on how any potential switch might impact things such as insurance.

 Sources:

-- Based on the AustralianSuper Balanced investment option compared to the SuperRatings Fund Crediting Rate Survey — SR50 Balanced (60–76) Index, periods to 30 September 2020.
-Returns from equivalent investment options of the ARF and STA super funds are used in calculating returns for periods that begin before 1 July 2006.
-Investment returns are not guaranteed.
-Past performance is not a reliable indicator of future returns.
+1. AustralianSuper Balanced investment option compared to the SuperRatings Fund Crediting Rate Survey - SR50 Balanced (60–76) Index and SRP50 Balanced (60-76) to 30 June 2024.
+Investment returns aren’t guaranteed.
+Past performance isn’t a reliable indicator of future returns.
+Returns from equivalent investment options of the ARF and STA super funds are used for periods before 1 July 2006.